Talent-Catalog/talentcatalog/docs/v210/candidate_opportunities.md

 # Job Listings

-Within the Talent Catalog candidate portal, candidates now have the capability to view job listings that they have been selected for in line with their qualifications, experience and preferences.
+In the Talent Catalog candidate portal, candidates now have the capability to view job listings that they have been selected for in line with their qualifications, experience and preferences.
 This enhancement enables candidates to easily navigate through their potential employment opportunities, from the convenience of their device.